Ready to make some serious cash? 21 best places to sell your clothes online, plus top tips to make real money.

 Let’s see how you can get in on the action.

-Places to sell my clothes online
+20 Best Places to sell clothes online

 Here is the most up-to-date list of the best places to sell clothes today.

-The site accepts gently used or high-quality clothes for women and children (sorry guys).
-Once thredUP receives your bag, their secondhand experts will sort through all your items and decide what they can sell and what they’ll recycle them for you.
+The site accepts gently used or high-quality clothes for women and children (sorry, guys).
+Once thredUP receives your bag, their second-hand experts will sort through all your items and decide what they can sell and what they’ll recycle for you.

-But this advantage comes at a price: you might just get $20-$25 for a bag full of clothes.
+But this advantage comes at a price: you might get $20-$25 for a bag full of clothes.
 Still, better than $0 for pretty much no effort!

 Download the app, start taking photos of your clothes, and then share it across the network (as well as your own social profiles).

 People on Poshmark are looking for deals.
-The average sale is around $15 so be prepared to negotiate your prices.
+The average sale is around $15, so be prepared to negotiate your prices.
 However, if you’re great at selling, you’ll find it really easy to make some quick cash.

 “I love Poshmark because the social element really allows me to drive sales in a way that other platforms don’t.”

 Megan’s top tips for selling clothes on Poshmark are:

 - Take great photos!
 Especially on platforms that don’t support returns, photos are the best way to draw buyers and let them “try on” your item before buying.
 Use natural light if you can.
 “Sometimes I run home after work and take photos before doing ANYTHING else to get those last few minutes of light.”